Vyral/base-template/_posts/2022-09-30-how-rising-interest-rates-affect-buyers-and-sellers.md

 {% include excerpt.html %}

 What happened to the housing market in late September 2022?
-In case you haven’t heard, **interest rates are now at 7%.** If you’re a buyer or a seller, how does this affect you?
+In case you haven’t heard, **interest rates are near 7%.** If you’re a buyer or a seller, how does this affect you?
 Today we’ll explain what rising rates mean for your real estate plans.

 A year ago, interest rates were at 3%.
 If you bought a $500,000 house back then, the payment would be about the same as a $350,000 home with today’s interest rate.
 That’s a huge difference in buying power, and we make sure to discuss this with our clients.